Awele1111/Weather-dashboard/README.md

 ## Installation

 This page was accomplished with technologies such as Javascript, HTML & CSS.
-I also utilized bootstrap & jquery.
+I also utilized teleport to generate dropdwon of cities to create a more user-friendly application which users can click on to find weather for cities instead of a submit button..

 ## Usage
  Usage of my weather dashboard application is done when a user is able to search for a city, and they are presented with current and future conditions for that city and that city is added to the search history.